Rotordynamics: Campbell diagram

-The Jeffcott rotor (named after Henry Homan Jeffcott), also known as the de Laval rotor in Europe, is a simplified lumped parameter model used to solve these equations.
-The Jeffcott rotor is a mathematical idealization that may not reflect actual rotor mechanics.

 History

 The history of rotordynamics is replete with the interplay of theory and practice.
 W. J. M. Rankine first performed an analysis of a spinning shaft in 1869, but his model was not adequate and he predicted that supercritical speeds could not be attained.
 In 1895, Dunkerley published an experimental paper describing supercritical speeds.
 Gustaf de Laval, a Swedish engineer, ran a steam turbine to supercritical speeds in 1889, and Kerr published a paper showing experimental evidence of a second critical speed in 1916.

 Henry Jeffcott was commissioned by the Royal Society of London to resolve the conflict between theory and practice.
 He published a paper now considered classic in the Philosophical Magazine in 1919 in which he confirmed the existence of stable supercritical speeds.
 August Föppl published much the same conclusions in 1895, but history largely ignored his work.

-Between the work of Jeffcott and the start of World War II there was much work in the area of instabilities and modeling techniques culminating in the work of Nils Otto Myklestad and M. A. Prohl which led to the transfer matrix method (TMM) for analyzing rotors.
+Between the work of Jeffcott and the start of World War II there was much work in the area of instabilities and modeling techniques culminating in the work of N. O. Myklestad and M. A. Prohl which led to the transfer matrix method (TMM) for analyzing rotors.
 The most prevalent method used today for rotordynamics analysis is the finite element method.

 Modern computer models have been commented on in a quote attributed to Dara Childs, "the quality of predictions from a computer code has more to do with the soundness of the basic model and the physical insight of the analyst. ...
 Superior algorithms or computer codes will not cure bad models or a lack of engineering judgment."

 Prof. F. Nelson has written extensively on the history of rotordynamics and most of this section is based on his work.